-A credit counselor can help you manage money and debt.
-You can find nonprofit credit counseling organizations along with private companies.
+A credit counselor

+can help you manage money and debt.
+There are nonprofit credit counseling organizations and private companies that provide counseling services.
 You may be able to find one through your financial institution, workplace, credit union, or school.
 However, even nonprofit groups may charge fees, so be aware of the cost of such services before enrolling.